52 Basic Maori Words And Phrases For Your New Zealand Travels

 Disclaimer: This article may contain affiliate links and I may get a small commission if you purchase through my links below, at no additional cost to you.

 Want to kickstart your Maori learning journey?
 I chanced upon this free audiobook on the basics of Maori and found it really easy to listen to!
+You can also consider getting a Maori phrasebook to learn a phrase a day.

 52 Basic Maori Words And Phrases